barchart/marketdata-api-js/README.md

 [JSDoc](http://usejsdoc.org/) is used to document the source code.
 HTML documentation can be generated (into a "docs" folder), as follows:

 	> gulp document

+### Development

+If you want, a gulp task exists which watches the source code an automatically rebuilds the example page bundle, as you make changes to the cofe:

+    > gulp watch